Titan-Programmer/titan-programmer.github.io/README.md

 Every student can make changes to the 3 tabs at the top of the page for 'Learning Git', 'Exploring AWS', 'Implementing CloudFormation' and on the 'Student Blogs' page.

 # What Can These Changes Be?
 The 3 tabs next to the home tab are based on the 3 main topics taught in Phase 1.
 Each tab contains a question which you can add a comment to.
 You can make similar changes to the Student Blog page where you can add a comment containing a link and quick summary for your blog (See Blog Challenge).
+Please add your blog link to the top of the list so they are in date order.

 # What Is the Comment Format?
 You will notice I have already made multiple comments in the tabs using a particular format and I kindly request all contributors to use this format.
 If you do not wish to include your name, then please state Anonymous.